andrewjamesford/andrewford-co-nz-11ty/content/articles/create-your-own-ui-component-library/index.md

 In this guide, I will walk you through getting started creating your own UI Component library with [ReactJS](https://reactjs.org/), [TypeScript](https://www.typescriptlang.org/) and [Storybook](https://storybook.js.org).

-You will need [Node.js](https://nodejs.org/) installed as a prerequisite, so install it if you don't already have it installed.
+You will need [Node.js](https://nodejs.org/) installed as a prerequisite, so install this first (if not already installed).

 Open a terminal where you want to start working, we will create a new folder with our new project.
 We are using [Create React App](https://create-react-app.dev) in this example but the steps are similar to [ViteJS](https://vitejs.dev) and [NextJS](https://nextjs.org).
 Run the following command: